freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Behaviors section
 #################

-In this section the objects behaviors are configured.
+In this section the object's behaviors are configured.
 Each behavior name must have the same name that is used inside the object code.
-To facilitate the objects configuration an object developer should expose all names that is using inside the code.
+To facilitate the object's configuration an object developer should expose all names that is using inside the code.
 The names are case sensitive.

 Boolean behavior
 ----------------

-It is used to describe a property that can have only two values: true or false.
+Used to describe a property that can have only two values: true or false.
 For example, the property **powered** of an electric device such a light.